sh3rp/encdec/README.md

 If no text is specified on the command line, standard input is used.
 This allows you to run piped encoding/decodings.

-Example: enc -e b64 "Hello world!" | enc -d b64
+Example: enc -s b64 "Hello world!" | dec -s b64